tiarno/reachtim/content/articles/bottle.md

         db['people'].save(person)
         return 'Thanks for your data.'

+Keep in mind that this is just a simple toy example; if you have a bazillion records or a gazillion requests per second, you'll want to do a lot of reading on MongoDB index creation, aggregation and filtering techiniques.
+{: .callout}

 ### Summary: What We Have So Far {: .article-title}

-A request comes in with this url:
+When a request comes in with this url:

     http://example01/service/people

-That url is routed from Apache to the Bottle wsgi script and on to the `people.app` Bottle application and finally to the `/people` route.
+that url is routed from Apache to the Bottle `wsgi` script and on to the `people.app` Bottle application and finally to the `/people` route.
 That route, in turn, invokes the `people` function, which retrieves all the MongoDB documents in the `people` database and returns them in the response under a key named `results`.
 Then the template view `people` takes that JSON data and renders it as the response.

-A request comes in with this url:
+When a request comes in with this url:

     http://example01/service/people/Sam